Every spring, we are asked how to clean decking.

-As with so many other cleaning processes, the DIY approach is perfectly possible so long as you familiarise yourself with the process and with the cleaning tools needed prior to getting stuck in.
+As with so many other cleaning processes, the DIY approach is perfectly possible so long as you familiarise yourself with the process and with the cleaning tools needed before getting stuck in.

-In the case of decking, knowing exactly what your decking is made from is also extremely important – as the chemicals, we will go on to introduce for a natural wood decking clean, can cause damage to composite decking if you’re not careful.
+In the case of decking, knowing exactly what your decking is made from is also extremely important.
+As for the chemicals, we will introduce a natural wood decking clean that can cause damage to composite decking if you’re not careful.

 Cleaning your Natural Wood decking:

-Other aspects of a full wood decking service, as well as a regular clean, include sanding and sometimes even replacing boards which come loose – to maintain the safety of the decking in full.
+Other aspects of a full wood decking service, as a regular clean, include sanding and sometimes even replacing boards that come loose – to maintain the decking safety in full.

 - Your chosen deck cleaner solution (we suggest using Net-Trol)